+At The University of Texas at Arlington, taking attendance is not required.
+Rather, each faculty member is free to develop his or her own methods of evaluating students' academic performance, which includes establishing course-specific policies on attendance.
+As the instructor of this section, I have adopted the following attendance policy.
 Attendance will be taken daily and is mandatory.
-The lecture session meets once a week for 1 hour and 20 minutes and the lab session meets 2 days per week for 2 hours in the Math Computer Lab, 308 PKH.
+The lecture session meets once a week for 1 hour and 20 minutes and the lab session meets 2 days per week for 1 hour and 20 minutes in the Math Emporium Computer Lab, 308 PKH.
 Students are expected to attend class/lab, be attentive, and participate in discussions/activities.